 Do not keep out-of-date or unwanted medicines.
 Take them to your local pharmacy which will dispose of them for you.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Phenoxymethylpenicillin 125 mg/5 ml and 250 mg/5 ml Oral Solution; Kent Pharmaceuticals Ltd, The electronic Medicines Compendium.
-Dated October 2015.
+Manufacturer's PIL, Phenoxymethylpenicillin 125 mg/5 ml and 250 mg/5 ml Oral Solution; Flamingo Pharma (UK) Ltd, The electronic Medicines Compendium.
+Dated July 2020.